SMSamiInc/properties-setter-getter-decorator/npm-published/readme.md

 # How it works
 lets look to a Model First.
 ```
- import { ModelProperty, IModelFunctions } from 'ng-property-setter-getter';
+ import { ModelProperty, IModelFunctions } from 'ng-properties-setter-getter';

  class User implements IModelFunctions {